 Credit risk arises from cash held with banks and credit exposure to customers, including outstanding accounts and other receivables.
 The maximum exposure to credit risk is equal to the carrying value (net of allowances) of the financial assets.
 The objective of managing credit risk is to prevent losses on financial assets.
-The Company assesses the credit quality of counterparties, taking into account their financial position, past experience and other factors.
-During the year ended December 31, 2021, the largest single customer represented approximately \$3,352,000 of revenue (December 31, 2020 - \$1,560,000).
+The Company assesses the credit quality of counterparties, considering their financial position, past experience and other factors.
+During the year ended December 31, 2022, the largest single customer represented approximately \$2,261,718 of revenue (December 31, 2021 - \$3,352,000).

 Cash and cash equivalents consist of bank balances.
 Credit risk associated with cash is minimized substantially by ensuring that these financial assets are held in highly rated financial institutions.
-At December 31, 2021, the Company had cash consisting of deposits with Schedule 1 banks in Canada and their subsidiaries in the U.S., a large money centre bank in the U.S. and a large regional bank in the U.S. of \$62,568 (December 31, 2020 - \$1,137,474).
+At December 31, 2022, the Company had cash consisting of deposits with a Schedule 1 bank in Canada, a large money centre bank in the U.S. and two large regional banks in the U.S. of \$78,505 (December 31, 2021 - \$62,568).